June 15, 2022

 How to start a blog!
-Beginner’s guide 2022
+Beginner’s Guide 2023

 Firstly, welcome to my blog!
 I’m beyond thrilled to have you here.
 My name is Dominique de Merteuil.
 For clarity and full disclosure, I’m neither a web developer nor an IT specialist.
 I taught myself everything I know about building and running a successful blog.
 I’m a vintage fashion writer, guest lecturer and founder of the It’s Beyond My Control blog for the modern woman with a unique style.
 I also have over 16 years of experience in high-end beauty and fashion retouching, and I’m a prop stylist with a flair for dramatics.

-I started my vintage fashion blog on the 12th of June, 2012, exactly ten years ago.
-With zero knowledge pertaining to building and running a website and a tiny budget.
+I started my vintage fashion blog on the 12th of June, 2012, with zero knowledge pertaining to building and running a website and almost no budget.
 So I had to learn, through trial and error, everything without the help of professionals.

 Over the years, I became an SEO wizardess and managed to rank on top of Google’s first page under the relevant keywords.
 If you Google ‘vintage fashion blog’ or ‘vintage fashion blogger’ you will see the It’s Beyond My Control blog at or near the very top page.
 That’s not easy to achieve, trust me.